DrewNaylor/guinget/docs/How-to-use.md

 ## Importing and exporting packages

-You can import and export the list of packages from the respective menu items under `File` if `import` and/or `export` are available in winget and set to on if they're not default features. `Ctrl+O` and `Ctrl+S` are also available as keyboard shortcuts for import and export, respectively.
+You can import and export the list of packages from the respective menu items under `File`. `Ctrl+O` and `Ctrl+S` are also available as keyboard shortcuts for import and export, respectively.

-Support for configuring which (if any) import and export flags are passed to winget will be added in the next version of guinget.
+Support for configuring which (if any) import and export flags are passed to winget will be added in a future version of guinget.

 ## Searching and filtering for packages